yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc/running-tpcc.md

 | 2  | ./tpccbenchmark --execute=true --nodes=$IPS --warehouses=2000 --start-warehouse-id=2001 --total-warehouses=4000  --num-connections=200  --warmup-time-secs=270 |

 {{<note>}}
-Since we specified **initial-delay-secs**, to ensure that the tests start together, we adjust that time in the warmup phase.
+As **initial-delay-secs** is specified, to ensure that the tests start together, the time was adjusted in the warmup phase.
 {{</note>}}

 {{% /tab %}}